Sergoff1/hexlet-git/README.md

-Hello, Hek!
-Hi, man!
-3-я строка, эксперименты продолжаются!
+Hello, Hexlet!
+How are you?